 Who We Are

-The Carpenter’s Shop Center is a faith based 501(c)(3) organization located in the old Arlington community of Jacksonville, Florida.
+The Carpenter’s Shop Center is how to write a rhetorical analysis what is an abstract a faith based 501(c)(3) organization located in the old Arlington community of Jacksonville, Florida.
 Since 2005, the Center has been a guiding light to underserved school age children, youth and families.
-Serving over 120 school age children and youth year round, The Carpenter’s Shop Centers’ after school and summer camp programs prepare students for real-world success and academic achievement through a variety of STEM-based educational and enrichment programs delivered with an emphasis on positive youth development.
+Serving over 120 school age children and youth year round, The Carpenter’s Shop Centers’ after school how to write a rhetorical analysis what is an abstract and summer camp programs prepare students for real-world success and academic achievement through a variety of STEM-based educational and enrichment programs delivered with an emphasis on positive youth development.